 Using the Digital discovery tool is technically straightforward.
 You can download your own copy of the Guidance for end users – available on users’ dashboards at log-in – so you are ready to respond to any technical issues they may have.

-You will need to plan support for staff after completing the Discovery tool so they can act on the feedback they receive.
+You will need to plan support for staff and students after completing the Discovery tool so they can act on the feedback they receive.

 - You could plan for users to use the tool during a special day/week/month of activities around digital capability, at a particular site, or during a particular meeting or workshop.
 This makes it easier to provide face-to-face support.